type76/sauti_ya_vijana/YouthGroup1.md

 Worry about others knowing I have HIV

-GROUP ACTIVITY- Group members get into groups of 2-3 and fill out some of the things youth (in general) worry about when living with HIV.
+*GROUP ACTIVITY* - Group members get into groups of 2-3 and fill out some of the things youth (in general) worry about when living with HIV.
 Ask the group to just make a list on the left side of the handout.
 Ask one group to report what they wrote, then other groups can add any worries they wrote down that were not included on others’ lists.
 Group leaders list these worries on a whiteboard/flip chart.

 - Be sure to ask the group members to make a list of what people might worry about in the situation of HIV/AIDS.
 This is not a time to ask group members for a personal response--- this is phrased as “ _What do you think other youth might worry about.”_